+Preflight checks

-Pre eflight checks Pref light checks validate that your cluster meets the minimum requirements.
-Required checks must pass in order to deploy the appl ication.
+Preflight checks validate that your cluster meets the minimum requirements.
+Required checks must pass in order to de ploy the

+application.
 Optional checks are recommended to ensure that the application will work as intended.

+Re-run

+Results

-Res ults Re-run 0 Required Kubernetes Version Your cluster meets the recommended and required versions of Kubernetes.
-0 KOTS Admin Console Version Your cluster meets the required version of KOTS.
-0 Container Runtime Containerd runtime was found.
-0 Check Kubernetes environment.
+Required Kubernetes Version

+Your cluster meets the recommended and required versions of Kubernetes.

+KOTS Admin Console Version

+Your cluster meets the required version of KOTS.

+✓ Container Runtime

+Containerd runtime was found.

+Check Kubernetes environment.

 KURL is a supported distribution.

-0 Total CPU Cores in the cluster is 16 or greater.
+Total CPU Cores in the cluster is 16 or greater.
 There are at least 16 cores in the cluster.

+There are at least to cores in the cluster.

+PostgreSQL configuration

-0 PostgreSQL configuration PostgreSQL configuration has no syntax errors.
-0 KNIME Business Hub URL validation URL passes validation for alphanumeric and special characters.
-0 KNIME Business Hub URL validation: IP address URL is not an IP address.
+PostgreSQL configuration has no syntax errors.

+KNIME Business Hub URL validation

+URL passes validation for alphanumeric and special characters.

+✓ KNIME Business Hub URL validation: IP address

+URL is not an IP address.

+Davidas

 Deploy